kTheLemon/UC-standard-format/STANDARD.md

 ```
 <rot>:<id>:<vars?>,<rot>:<id>:<vars?>,<rot>:<id>:<vars?>,...
 ```
 Cell variables are optional but are there if needed.
 However, they take up a lot of space so using them sparingly is recommended.
-Here's an example of a right-facing mover (assuming its id in the dictionary is 65, the ASCII value for `A`):
+Here's an example of a right-facing mover (assuming its id in the dictionary is 64:
 ```
-0:A,
+0:10,
 ```
 Trailing empty cells can be omitted.
 The grid is looped from left to right, then down by one each time the edge is reached.